BjornvanBraak/Solvency-II-Regulatory-Search/data/preprocessed-step-final/solvency-II-files/final_solvency II - level 2.pdf.md

 (e) the currency risk sub-module referred to in point (e) of subparagraph 2 of Article 105(5) of Directive 2009/138/EC;

-(f) the market risk concentrations sub-module referred to in point (f) of subparagraph 2 of Article 105(5) of Directive 2009/138/EC.
+(f) the market risk concentrations sub-module referred to in point (f) of subparagraph 2 of Article 105(5) of Directive/EC.

 2. The capital requirement for market risk referred to in Article 105(5) of Directive 2009/138/EC shall be equal to the following: